geoserver/geoserver/doc/en/developer/source/source.rst

 Cleaning up feature branches
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Consider the following situation.
-A developer has been working on a feature branch and continually gone back and forth to and from it making commits here and there.
+A developer has been working on a feature branch and has gone back and forth to and from it making commits here and there.
 The result is that the feature branch has accumulated a number of commits on it.
-But all the commits are really related and what we want is really just one commit.
+But all the commits are related, and what we want is really just one commit.

 This is easy with git and you have two options:

 #.
-Do an interactive rebase on the feature branch
+Do an **interactive rebase** on the feature branch
 #.
-Do a "squashing" merge
+Do a **merge with squash**

 Interactive rebase before commit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~